 An application for a Zoning By-law Amendment was submitted on June 14, 2023.
 The application was originally deemed incomplete, pending the completion and submission of the required Phase One and Two Environmental Site Assessments (ESA).
 Following the submission of the required ESAs on August 8, 2023, the application was deemed complete.
-The site is proposed to be developed as an 82-unit apartment building.
-The following reports/plans have been submitted to help facilitate the development of the lands: Conceptual Site Plan, Planning Justification Report (PJR), Renderings and Phase One and Two ESA Reports.
-The site plan, PJR and renderings can be found attached as Appendices A through C and on the City's website under the "Current Applications" page.
+The site was originally proposed to be developed as an 82-unit apartment building; however, given comments the applicant received from the Public Meeting and staff, the proposal has been revised to a 78-unit apartment building.
+The following reports and plans have been submitted to facilitate the development of the lands: a Conceptual Site Plan, a Planning Justification Report (PJR), Renderings, and Phase One and Two ESA Reports.
+The site plan, PJR and renderings are attached as Appendices B through D and are available on the City's website under the "Current Applications" webpage.

-The Zoning By-law Amendment proposes to change the zoning from Second Density Residential with Conversion Holding (R2-CH) and Second Density Residential (R2) to special Downtown Commercial zone to permit an 82-unit apartment building.
-The special Downtown Commercial zoning proposes to further amend the provisions of the zoning by-law to permit 0.95 parking spaces per unit, where 1.25 spaces per unit is typically required; permit an aisle width of 6 metre, where an aisle width of 7.5 metres is typically required; permit a landscape buffer of 1 metre, where a landscape buffer of 3 metres is typically required; and permit a minimum landscaped area of 20% of the lot area, where 25% is typically required.
+The Zoning By-law Amendment proposes to change the zoning from Second Density Residential with a Conversion Holding (R2-CH) and Second Density Residential (R2) to a special provision of the Downtown Commercial zone to permit a 78-unit apartment building.
+The original request for amendment to the Downtown Commercial zoning proposed a parking rate of 0.95 spaces per unit.
+Based on conversations with staff, the applicant was able to provide six additional parking spaces on-site, which will revise the parking rate being requested to 1.1 spaces per unit, where 1.25 spaces per unit is typically required.
+Further amendments requested in the amendment include: providing an aisle width of 6 metres, where 7.5 metres is typically required; to permit a landscape buffer of 1 metre, where a landscape buffer of 3 metres is typically required; permit a minimum landscaped area of 20% of the lot area, where 25% is typically required; and permit a parking space width of 2.5 metres, where a width of 2.6 metres is typically required.